This long-term program brings together research on employment, work and family issues, and child care as a support for working families.

 Intersections.
 The Work, Families and Children team has also conducted studies at the intersections of these domains, including the interface between work and family, the relative effects of families and early care and education environments on children’s development, and the working conditions and needs of the workforce of adults employed in early care and education programs.

 The Work, Families and Children team receives funding from a variety of sources for this work, including federal grants, state grants and contracts, contracts with local communities or school systems, and grants from private foundations.
-The work of the Work, Families and Children team is available through WCW publications, article journals and books available online or in libraries, and through conference presentations and public speaking.
+The publications of the Work, Families and Children research group are available on this website, through WCW publications, article journals and books available online or in libraries, and through conference presentations and public speaking.